Supplier Management and Product Safety Tips Every Amazon Seller Should Know

 3. Send the screenshot and ask the supplier to confirm every labeled item in writing.

-4. If a sample has defects, record a 20 to 40 second phone video and point to the problem as you explain it.
+4. If a sample has defects, record a 20-40-second phone video and point out the problem as you explain it.

 Stay Compliant, Sell Confidently

-Use SellerSprite tools to research compliance risks earlier, validate IP exposure, and plan sourcing decisions with more confidence.
+Take action with SellerSprite tools now to research compliance risks, validate IP, and plan sourcing for your Amazon business with more confidence.
+Start strengthening your supply chain today.

 Explore SellerSprite Now